 Total cost of products sold.
 Cost of products sold consists primarily of the cost of semiconductor wafers and other materials, and the cost of assembly and test.
-Cost of products sold also includes personnel costs and overhead related to our manufacturing operations, including share-based compensation, and related occupancy, computer services and equipment costs, manufacturing quality, order fulfillment, warranty and inventory adjustments, including write-downs for inventory obsolescence, energy costs and other manufacturing expenses.
+Cost of products sold also includes personnel costs and overhead related to our manufacturing operations, including share-based compensation, and related occupancy, computer services and equipment costs, manufacturing quality, order fulfillment, warranty and inventory adjustments, including write-downs for inventory obsolescence, energy costs, other manufacturing expenses and acquisition-related costs.
 Total cost of products sold also includes amortization of intangible assets and restructuring charges.

-Although we outsource a significant portion of our manufacturing activities, we do retain some semiconductor fabrication and assembly and test facilities.
+Although we outsource a significant portion of our manufacturing activities, we also have some proprietary semiconductor fabrication and assembly and test facilities.
 If we are unable to utilize our owned fabrication and assembly and test facilities at a desired level, the fixed costs associated with these facilities will not be fully absorbed, resulting in higher average unit costs and lower gross margins.

 Research and development.
 Research and development expense consists primarily of personnel costs for our engineers engaged in the design and development of our products and technologies, including share-based compensation expense.
-These expenses also include project material costs, third-party fees paid to consultants, prototype development expenses, allocated facilities costs and other corporate expenses and computer services costs related to supporting computer tools used in the engineering and design process.
+These expenses also include project material costs, third-party fees paid to consultants, prototype development expenses, allocated facilities costs and other corporate expenses, computer services costs related to supporting computer tools used in the engineering and design process and acquisition-related costs.

 Selling, general and administrative.
 Selling expense consists primarily of compensation and associated costs for sales and marketing personnel, including share-based compensation expense, sales commissions paid to our independent sales representatives, costs of advertising, trade shows, corporate marketing, promotion, travel related to our sales and marketing operations, related occupancy and equipment costs and other marketing costs.
-General and administrative expense consists primarily of compensation and associated costs for executive management, finance, human resources and other administrative personnel, outside professional fees, allocated facilities costs and other corporate expenses.
+General and administrative expense consists primarily of compensation and associated costs for executive management, finance, human resources and other administrative personnel, outside professional fees, allocated facilities costs, acquisition-related costs and other corporate expenses.

 Amortization of intangible assets.
-In connection with acquisitions, we recorded intangible assets that are being amortized over their estimated useful lives of six months to 25 years.
+In connection with acquisitions, we recorded intangible assets that are being amortized over their estimated useful lives of 1 year to 25 years.
 In connection with these acquisitions, we also recorded goodwill which is not being amortized.

 Interest expense.
-Substantially all of our historical interest expense was associated with our borrowings incurred in connection with the SPG Acquisition.
-This debt had been eliminated as at December 1, 2010, principally through cash flows from operations and net proceeds from our initial public offering, or IPO.
 On March 31, 2011, we terminated our senior secured revolving credit facility, and Avago Technologies Finance Pte.
-Ltd., or Avago Finance, and certain other subsidiaries of the Company entered into a new credit agreement which initially provided for a \$200 million unsecured revolving credit facility.
+Ltd., or Avago Finance, and certain other subsidiaries of the Company entered into a credit agreement which initially provided for a \$200 million unsecured revolving credit facility, or the 2011 credit facility.
 On August 6, 2012, Avago Finance exercised the accordion feature under this credit agreement to increase the aggregate commitments for its unsecured revolving credit facility from \$200 million to \$300 million.
-Interest expense in fiscal year 2012 included commitment fees under our current revolving credit facility and amortization of debt issuance costs associated with this credit facility.
+Interest expense in fiscal year 2013 included commitment fees under our 2011 revolving credit facility and amortization of debt issuance costs associated with this credit facility.
+On October 28, 2013, we terminated the 2011 credit facility and Avago Finance, and certain other subsidiaries of the Company entered into a new credit agreement, which initially provides for a \$575 million unsecured revolving credit facility, on substantially the same terms as the 2011 credit facility, other than the aggregate principal amount of the facility, referred to as the 2013 credit facility.